 So residents of Thorner’s

 - Please make sure that you and your visitors wash their hands every time they enter or leave your home with soap and hot water for at least twenty seconds.
-Where you can, you can use the sanitiser in the reception areas.
+If you can’t wash your hands, you can use the hand sanitiser that is located around the buildings.

 It’s never been more important for residents to keep us advised of their wellbeing